virsh-undefine

 DESCRIPTION

-The virsh undefine command removes the definition of a virtual machine from the hypervisor (libvirt) configuration.
+The virsh undefine command is used to remove the definition of a virtual machine (domain) from the libvirt daemon's configuration.
+This means libvirt will no longer recognize or manage the specified VM.

 CAVEATS